Moroccan literature: In the 1970s, writers such as ʿAbbās al-Jarārī, the first professor of Moroccan literature at a Moroccan university and author of the 1979 al-Adab al-maghribī min khilāl ḍawāhirihi wa-qaḍāyāhu (Moroccan Literature Through Its Phenomena and Issues), began to discuss the idea of a more geographically defined national 'Moroccan literature' as opposed to the idea of 'Arabic literature in Morocco. In addition to affirming the place of Moroccan contributions within Arabic literature, al-Jarārī expanded the scope of literature in Morocco to include oral and popular culture in pre-Islamic Morocco, the culture of Western Sahara, and Andalusi literature. The interweaving of Moroccan and Andalusi literary traditions was a point of continuity between early writers such as Guennoun and al-Qabbāj and later writers such as al-Jarārī. Saʿīd Yaqṭīn described Moroccan literature as a “natural extension” (امتداد طبيعي) to Andalusi literature.The term Maghrebin arose in the 1960s to denote the phenomenon of North African authors writing in French. Among them were Moroccan writers associated with the literary magazine Souffles-Anfas led by Abdellatif Laabi, including Abdelkebir Khatibi, Mohammed Berrada, and others. This trend embraced a more inclusive spirit in the consideration of literature and pushed against monolingualism and the hegemony of the Arab-Islamic national identity promoted by the old intellectual elite associated with the Moroccan Nationalist Movement. Scholars writing on the idea of Moroccan literature in French include and Abderrahman Tenkoul.By the early 21st century, conceptions of Moroccan literature became more capacious. Literature in Amazigh and Moroccan vernacular Arabic (Darija), neglected in earlier conceptions of literature in Morocco, started to gain recognition and prominence. The 2001 establishment of the Royal Institute of Amazigh Culture (IRCAM) had an important role in the recognition and promotion of Amazigh literature and culture. In the case of Darija, poets such as Ahmed Lemsyeh expounded upon heritage vernacular poetic forms such as zajal and malhun. Particularly following the 2011 Moroccan constitutional referendum, Sahrawi popular culture—including poetry, music, and folklore in Hassaniya Arabic—rose in importance in the construction of Moroccanness. 21st century conceptions of Moroccan literature also include works in various languages, by Moroccan writers living inside the territory of Morocco as well as abroad. al-Adab al-maghribī al-muʿāṣir (1926-2007) ('Contemporary Moroccan Literature, 1926-2007'), which included works in Amazigh, Spanish, and English in addition to works in Arabic and French, was published by the Ministry or Culture in 2009. Mauro-Andalusi

+Abdellah Guennoun, in his 1937 anthology an-Nubūgh al-Maghribī fī al-Adab al-'Arabī, cited the Friday sermon given by Tariq ibn Ziyad at the time of the conquest of Iberia as the origin of the Arabic literary tradition in al-Maghrib al-Aqsa and wrote in response to Mashriqi scholars critical of the authenticity of the speech: "Ṭāriq Ibn Ziyād, even if of Berber origin, was brought up in the atmosphere of Arabness and Islam."
+Mohamed El Fassi described it as "the oldest Moroccan literary text" in his 1940 essay "La littérature marocaine."
+According to Gonzalo Fernández Parrilla and Eric Calderwood, citing Tariq ibn Ziyad's speech as the origin of Moroccan literature is a "rhetorical strategy" employed in "the effort to interweave Moroccan literature with the history of al-Andalus."
+Those making such claims have cited the fact that the territories were politically united under the Almoravid and Almohad empires.
+Additionally, a number of writers from medieval al-Andalus migrated to Morocco for different reasons; some, such as Al-Mu'tamid ibn Abbad, Maimonides, Ibn al-Khatib, and Leo Africanus were forced to leave, while others, such as Ibn Rushd, went in search of opportunity.

 Yahya ibn Yahya al-Laythi, a Muslim scholar of Masmuda Berber ancestry and a grandson of one of the conquerors of al-Andalus, was responsible for spreading Maliki jurisprudence in al-Andalus and the Maghreb and is considered the most important transmitter of Malik ibn Anas's Muwatta (compilation of Hadith).

-Idrissid Period
+Idrissid period

 Sebta, Tangier, Basra (a settlement founded by the Idrissids near al-Qasar al-Kebir), and Asilah were important cultural centers during the Idrissid period.

 Barghwata

 Al-Bakri mentions in his Book of Roads and Kingdoms that Salih ibn Tarif, king of the Barghawata, professed to be a prophet, and claimed that a new Quran was revealed to him.
 Ibn Khaldun also mentions the "Quran of Salih" in Kitāb al-ʿIbar, writing that it contained "surahs" named after prophets such as Adam, Noah, and Moses, as well as after animals such as the rooster, the camel, and the elephant.